radio0but/amiibocardscript/README.md

 I've provided a Windows installer named AmiiboCardGeneratorSuite_Install.exe.
 This version utilizes QT, which offers a smoother experience on Windows.
 Please ensure that Python is installed on your system.
 Also, make sure it's correctly configured in the Path as python.exe.

+The App as to be installed in the user's directory because the app is moving creating and deleting file in its folder.
+It needs too much permissions to be in a System folder.

 ![Alt text](https://imgur.com/Jp1aKdv.png "Qt Version on Windows")

-## Installation from source
+## Installation from source (GTK Version)

 ### Windows